CEGU

 BA Thesis Expectations

-Students are expected to address, with data, a research question that builds on what they’ve learned as an Environmental and Urban Studies major throughout their time at UChicago.
-You might wonder, what constitutes data? or, how do I formulate a tractable and novel research question, based on my interests?, or, who can act as my faculty advisor? or, what is the role of the faculty advisor, preceptor, or reader?
-These are important questions to consider as you are developing your topic and we address them below.
+Students are expected to address—with sources and data—a research question that builds on what they’ve learned as a CEGU/ENST major during their time at UChicago.
+As you think through your BA thesis project, you might wonder: what constitutes data; how do I formulate a tractable and novel research question based on my interests; who can act as my faculty advisor; or what is the role of the faculty advisor, preceptor, or reader?
+These are important questions to consider as you develop your topic.
+We address them below.

 • Students are encouraged to be creative in their approach, using evidence to support their claims and analysis.